contao/docs/docs/manual/article-management/insert-tags.en.md

 ## Insert tag flags

-With flags you can process insert tags further.
+With flags, you can process insert tags further.
 The value can be passed to a PHP function, for example.
 Any number of flags can be combined with each other:

 ```
 {{ua::browser|uncached}}